 - Represent the school at a sporting event;

-- Gather data for fieldwork and learn about physical processes through an off-site river study;
+- Gather data for fieldwork and learn about physical processes through an off-site river study (Y5);

-- Deepen understanding of local history by visiting Stonehenge, Old Sarum and Salisbury Cathedral, and national history at the Chalke Valley History Festival;
+- Deepen understanding of local history by visiting Stonehenge, Old Sarum and Salisbury Cathedral, and national history at the Chalke Valley History Festival (Y6);

-- Develop mutual respect and tolerance of those with different faiths and beliefs by visiting places of worship of the main religions of the United Kingdom;
+- Develop mutual respect and tolerance of those with different faiths and beliefs by visiting places of worship of the main religions of the United Kingdom (Y3 & Y4);

-- Understand how rule of law and democracy works by visiting the Houses of Parliament in London;
+- Understand how rule of law and democracy works by visiting the Houses of Parliament in London (KS2 School Council);

-- Raise money for a chosen charity through entrepreneurial endeavour;
+- Raise money for a chosen charity through entrepreneurial endeavour (every year group);

-- Feel challenged at an adventurous, outdoor residential on the Isle of Wight in Year 6;
+- Feel challenged at an adventurous, outdoor residential at Osmington Bay in Y6.

 Our School Values